-- 3129.
-"Representative" means a person designated by a participant to assist the participant in managing some or all ofall the requirements of the PC or IPPersonal Choice program.
+- 30. "Registry" means the official list, maintained by EOHHS or its designee, of qualified PCAs who are available to provide services to participants in the Personal Choice program.
+Participants may utilize the registry when hiring PCAs for self-directed care. - 31.
+"Representative" means a person designated by a participant to assist the participant in managing some or all the requirements of the Personal Choice program.
 A representative cannot be paid to provide this assistance.
 The representative also cannot be paid to provide direct care or hands on care.
-In other words, the representative cannot be a paid PCA. - 3230.
-"Self-directed" means a consumerparticipant-controlled method of selecting and providing services and supports that allows the individual maximum control of their home and community-based services and supports, with the individual acting as the employer of record with necessary supports to perform that function, or the individual having a significant and meaningful role in the management of a provider of service when the agency-provider model is utilized.
-Individuals exercise as much control as desired to select, train, supervise, schedule, determine duties, and dismiss the aid care providerPCA. - 3331.
-"Service advisory agency" or "SA" means an agency certified by EOHHS that assesses service needs, assists with planning what services are needed and how to receive them, performs check ins and evaluations, and is an additional resource to the consumer, representative, and/or family to promote safety and quality of care.
-The SA conducts quarterly home visits, one of which is unannounced, and makes phone contact with the consumer in the months where there is not a home visit.
-The SA guides and supports, rather than directs and manages, the participant through the service planning and delivery process.
-A portion of the participant's monthly budget is set aside to pay the agency for the services it provides.

-- 3433.
-"Special medical equipment" or "Minor assistive devices" means the following: - Devices, controls, or appliances, specified in the plan of care, which enable participants to increase their ability to perform activities of daily living; - b.
+In other words, the representative cannot be a paid PCA. - 32.
+"Self-directed" means a participant-controlled method of selecting and providing services and supports that allows the individual maximum control of their home and community-based services and supports, with the individual acting as the employer of record with necessary supports to perform that function, or the individual having a significant and meaningful role in the management of a provider of service when the agency-provider model is utilized.
+Individuals exercise as much control as desired to select, train, supervise, schedule, determine duties, and dismiss the PCA. - 33.
+"Service advisement team" means a team, consisting of a Case Manager, a Nurse, and a Mobility Specialist, that focuses on empowering participants to define and direct their own personal assistance needs and services. - 34.
+"Special medical equipment" or "Minor assistive devices" means the following: - a.
+Devices, controls, or appliances, specified in the plan of care, which enable participants to increase their ability to perform activities of daily living; - b.
 Devices, controls, or appliances that enable the participant to perceive, control, or communicate with the environment in which they live; including such other durable and non-durable medical equipment not available through the participant's medical insurance that is necessary to address participant functional limitations; - c.
 Items reimbursed with waiver funds through the Personal Choice Program are in addition to any medical equipment and supplies furnished by Medicaid and exclude those items that are not of direct medical or remedial benefit to the participant.
-All items shall meet applicable standards of manufacture, designdesign, and installation.
-Provision of Specialized Medical Equipment requires prior approval on an individual basis by Medicaid. - 3534.
-"Supports for consumer participant direction" or "Supports facilitation" means empowering participants to define and direct their own personal assistance needs and services by guiding and supporting, rather than directing and managing, the participant through the service planning and delivery process. - 3635.
-"Support Broker" is an individual who assists a participant in planning, securing, and directing self-directed supports and services.
-A support broker may be used in place of an authorized representative or as a temporary service to teach and guide the participant in self-direction. - a.
+All items shall meet applicable standards of manufacture, design, and installation.
+Provision of Specialized Medical Equipment requires prior approval on an individual basis by Medicaid.

+- 35. "Supports for participant direction" or "Supports facilitation" means empowering participants to define and direct their own personal assistance needs and services by guiding and supporting, rather than directing and managing, the participant through the service planning and delivery process. - 36.
+"Taxes" means fees deducted from the participant's monthly budget that are required to be paid on behalf of employees (PCAs): - a.
 FICA (Federal Insurance Contributions Act): Finances care for the aging, disabled, and survivors, including funding for Medicare. - b.
 FUTA (Federal Unemployment Tax Act): Finances employment programs at the federal level. - c.
-SUTA (State Unemployment Tax Act): Finances employment programs at the state level. - RITDI (Rhode Island Temporary Disability Insurance): Provides income to employees who cannot work for a period of time temporarily due to illness or non-job related injury. - 37376.
+SUTA (State Unemployment Tax Act): Finances employment programs at the state level. - RITDI (Rhode Island Temporary Disability Insurance): Provides income to employees who cannot work temporarily due to illness or non-job related injury. - 37.
 "Worker's Compensation Insurance" means funds that provide for monetary awards paid to individuals who are injured, disabled, or killed on the job.
 Worker's Compensation Insurance is a cost of employment paid by the participant from their monthly budget.